AlgoveraAI/handbook/blog/2022-04-05-Tutorial for using token-gated apps on HuggingFace/index.md

 ![mic](./mic.png)

+## Video Tutorial
+To view the video tutorial of this blog, click the following link:

 ## Join our community

 Algovera is a community of data scientists, domain experts, software developers and other stakeholders.
 The workflow and practices for data science become quite different with recently-maturing technologies such as private AI, data marketplaces and Web3.
 Our goal is to build tools that make it easier to create and maintain ownership of AI apps.